MorrellLAB/morex_reference/morex_v2/50k_9k_BOPA_SNP/README.md

 cp BOPA_SNPs/BOPA_SNPs.fasta BOPA_and_9k_SCRI_SNPs.fasta
 cat 9k_snp_SCRI/SCRI_SNPs.fasta >> BOPA_and_9k_SCRI_SNPs.fasta

+# In dir: ~/Shared/References/Reference_Sequences/Barley/Morex_v2/bopa_9k_50k/intermediates
 # Then, extract only the failed SNPs
 ~/GitHub/morex_reference/morex_v2/50k_9k_BOPA_SNP/get_fasta_seq.sh \
     9k_morex_v2_idt90_failed.log \
     .log \
     ~/Shared/Datasets/Genotyping/Contextual_Sequences/BOPA_and_9k_SCRI_SNPs.fasta \
-    ~/Shared/References/Reference_Sequences/Barley/Morex_v2
+    ~/Shared/References/Reference_Sequences/Barley/Morex_v2/bopa_9k_50k/intermediates
 ```

+Here are the general rules the script uses for picking SNPs when they fail out of SNP_Utils:

-Then, we will use the `9k_morex_v2_idt90_failed.fasta` file containing failed SNPs only and BLAST using the IPK server with the following parameters:
+First, we will use the `9k_morex_v2_idt90_failed.fasta` file containing failed SNPs only and BLAST using the [IPK server](https://webblast.ipk-gatersleben.de/barley_ibsc/) with the following parameters:

 - Program: blastn
 - Database(s): Barley Pseudomolecules Morex v2.0 2019

+We will do a basic search.
+This may take a minute or two.
+Next, we will save the page as an HTML file (we only want the HTML only and NOT the complete webpage), this file will be given as input to the script `parse_ipk_blast_results.py`.

 Use script to resolve failed SNPs.